gear-genomics/dicey/README.md

 `make install`

-This will generate the binary `src/dicey`.
+This will generate the binary `bin/dicey`.

 ## Sequence search in an indexed reference genome

 Searching a large reference genome requires a pre-built index on a bgzip compressed genome.

-`./src/dicey index -o hg19.fa.fm9 hg19.fa.gz`
+`dicey index -o hg19.fa.fm9 hg19.fa.gz`

 `samtools faidx hg19.fa.gz`

 The indexing step is only required once.
 You can then search nucleotide sequences at a user-defined edit or hamming distance.

-`./src/dicey hunt -g hg19.fa.gz TCTCTGCACACACGTTGT | python scripts/json2txt.py`
+`dicey hunt -g hg19.fa.gz TCTCTGCACACACGTTGT | python scripts/json2txt.py`

 You can also redirect the output in JSON format to a file.

-`./src/dicey hunt -g hg19.fa.gz -o out.json.gz TCTCTGCACACACGTTGT`
+`dicey hunt -g hg19.fa.gz -o out.json.gz TCTCTGCACACACGTTGT`

 ## In-silico PCR for a set of primers